 Previously, workforce management has been about efficiency and the best return on your investment, but other factors have surfaced.
 Rapidly changing technologies, the rise of digital media and the digitisation of industries, new business models, evolving customer behaviors and challenging economic conditions, all play a huge part in the way we operate and the level of business success we have.

-It is imperative that we hire the best employees: those who know what they need to do in their role and are well equipped to handle the shifting demands of the insurance market and a fast growth organization.
+It is imperative that we hire the best employees: those who know what they need to do in their role and are well equipped to handle the shifting demands of the insurance market and a fast growth organisation.

 To ensure employees have the core skills required for business success, there are 5 key areas of focus:

 Recognise your overall employee strengths and weaknesses

 Understand your current employee base – their singular and collective skills and knowledge affecting both team and business performance.
 Use sales figures, performance data, quality management and years of service to analyse and provide effective benchmarks.

 What are your goals to achieve business success?